NullOne01/UnigineTask1/README.md

 First line of each file contains angle of sector and view distance.<br>
 Other lines contain position and view vectors.

+# Task

+There is 2D field.
+It contains many units.
+Each unit have position and view direction (radius-vector).
+All units have constant view distance.
+You should give an answer, how many units can each unit see?

 # How this shit was supposed to work

 ## Battleground